 Step 3 – Get a Bitcoin wallet

-Each wallet has a different way for getting to the Bitcoin address, but most wallets are pretty straightforward about it.
+Each wallet has a different way of getting to the Bitcoin address, but most wallets are pretty straightforward about it.
 Notice that you’ll need your Bitcoin address and NOT your private key (which is like the secret password for your wallet).

 Step 4 – Find a mining pool

 When you join a mining pool, you’ll be given only part of the math problem to solve.
 The combined work of all of the miners in the pool will make the pool more likely to solve the original problem and earn the bitcoin reward and transaction fees.
 The profits will be spread out throughout the pool based on contribution.

 Basically, you’ll make a more consistent amount of Bitcoins and will be more likely to receive a return on your investment.